SolemmaLLC/ClimateStudioDocs/docs/addAreas.rst

 	**Sensor Inset:** Distance of sensors from the edge of the surface area.
 Some standards and lighting measurement specifications require a minimum sensor distance from walls and windows.

 	**Workplane Offset:** Distance between the reference surface and the sensor plane.

+	**Occupancy:** Allows to specify the times in the year when the area is occupied.
+The user can select from a selection of provided schedules or import a custom schedule in csv (comma separated value) format.

 Once the occupied areas have been selected and specified, they appear in the Rhino Viewport and are added to a list in the *Add Areas* subpanel.The list provides statistics for each occupied area such as its area and number of sensors as well as the ability to edit or delete an area.
 A larger building may include hundreds of occupied areas.
 The *Tag* item therefore allows to organize areas by, for example, floor, program type and/or orientation.
 Once tagged, ares can be displayed selectively using the filter and tag functions above the table.